ACD - Agency for Cultural Diplomacy

 Context:

-Grounded in the ACD-concept of Cultural Diplomacy2030, while underlining the importance of the inclusive engagement of diverse actors at a cross-generational scale, and including the gender perspective & cultural diversity as the most relevant in the compliance process toward a more just and peaceful world & life with & within, the hosting organizer of the meeting, ACD-Agency for Cultural Diplomacy opens new space for dialogues and collaboration, while connecting their established action platforms, such as the artImpact2030 and the dots4futures, both aimed in promoting art-based practices on the interface with science and policy, with the European and Global inclusive approach, within the ethical frame of the UN Agenda2030.
+Grounded in the ACD-concept of Cultural Diplomacy2030, while underlining the importance of the inclusive engagement of diverse actors at a cross-generational scale, and including the gender perspective & cultural diversity as the most relevant in the compliance process toward a more just and peaceful world & life with & within, the hosting organizer of the meeting, ACD-Agency for Cultural Diplomacy opens new space for dialogues and collaboration, while connecting their established platforms, such as the artImpact2030 and the dots4futures, both aimed in promoting art-based practices on the interface with science and policy, with the European and Global inclusive approach, within the ethical frame of the UN Agenda2030 and its sustainable development policy implementation in the EU and beyond.

 The EU is committed to supporting and promoting culture as an essential contribution to human rights and a key element of good governance, inclusion, and sustainable growth.´ [4] inclusive, people-centered, and context-relevant approach."[2]